opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 - Git and GitHub are not designed to handle large files `>100mb`
 - Before working, always make sure that you have `pulled` the most recent `commits`
 - Once `staged` changes are `committed` together, they are bundled for purposes of `pushing` and `reverting`.
-In other words, to undo one of the changes, you must undo them all.
+In other words, to undo one of the changes in a commit, you must undo them all.
 - Therefore, `commit` frequently, in small packets of changes.
 - Once finished, always remember to `push` your latest commits.
+- Changes to a repository directly on GitHub.com (including uploads, renaming or moving, or directly editing) amount to creating a `branch`, making a `commit`, and a `merge` of the branch with the main branch.
+Doing so will prevent you from pushing any simultaneous commits from a local computer.

+## First blog post

+Please read two chapters of the NASEM report on reproducibility adn replicability.
+- NASEM (National Academies of Sciences, Engineering, and Medicine).
+2019. *Reproducibility and Replicability in Science*.
+Washington, D.C.: National Academies Press.
+DOI:[10.17226/25303](https://doi.org/10.17226/25303)
+  - Chapter 2: *Scientific methods and knowledge* (pages 21-30)
+  - Chapter 3: *Understanding reproducibility and replicability* (pages 31-43)

+Check out how geographers are doing based on recent survey data:
+- Holler, Joseph, Yifei Luo, Peter Kedron, and Sarah Bardin.
+2023.
+“Reproducibility Survey Data Visualization.”
+OSF.
+August 15. doi:[10.17605/OSF.IO/B47XU](https://doi.org/10.17605/OSF.IO/B47XU).
+- Holler, Joseph, Yifei Luo, Peter Kedron, and Sarah Bardin.
+2023.
+“Replicability Survey Data Visualization.”
+OSF.
+August 15. doi:[10.17605/OSF.IO/KUCHA](https://doi.org/10.17605/OSF.IO/KUCHA).

+Based on your experience in geography and spatial data science and the readings and data above, do you think reproducibility and replicability (R&R) are important in geography?
+What do you think the greatest challenge to R&R is in geography, and do you see any opportunities to address it?

-## Further Learning
+### Further Learning

 #### Workshops and learning resources